resilient-http/resilient.js/README.md

 ]
 ```

-Create a new client and set the servers
+Create a new client and set the servers to balance
 ```js
 var client = Resilient({ service: { basePath: '/api/1.0' }})
 client.setServers(servers)
 ```

-Perform the request (the best available server will be use)
+Perform the request (the best available server will be use automatically)
 ```js
 client.get('/users', function (err, res) {
   if (res.status === 200) {